t3rm1n4l/go-mega/README.md

 A client library in go for mega.co.nz storage service.

-This fork fixes a BAD_ATTRIBUTE issue related to file name decrytion
+This fork fixes a BAD_ATTRIBUTE issue related to file name decryption.

 An implementation of command-line utility can be found at [https://github.com/t3rm1n4l/megacmd](https://github.com/t3rm1n4l/megacmd)